bechtleav360/Maverick.UserProfileService/docs/Installation/Configuration/SagaWorker/Validation.md

 }
 ```

-`profile-deleted` - Indicates whether a function with the same role and organization may be recreated.
+`profile-deleted` - Specifies whether the profile-deleted messages will be validated by an external system or not.

 `DuplicateAllowed` - Specifies if duplicate functions are permissible.